 Entry to Pre-school Pufflings Unit

 There are 24 Pre-school places available in Bamford Pre-school.
 If requests for places do not exceed this number, then all applicants will be admitted.
-If the number of applications exceeds this number, as has happened in previous years, then the Manager will consider applications and allocate places in accordance with the Pre-school’s Admission Policy.
+If the number of applications exceeds this number, as has happened in previous years, then the Manager will consider applications and places will be allocated to pupils in the following order.

 A looked-after child is defined in Section 22 of the Children Act 1989.
 An adoption order is an order under Section 46 of the Adoption and Children Act 2002.